 The message was clear: Every job in the company must be customer focused at all times.
 The meeting lasted just 5 minutes.

 Employees got the message and refocused their collective energy on their #1 priority.
 The first org chart did become the structure that enabled the company to continue growth.
 My friend simply placed “Customer” at the top of the org chart.
 There continued to be some low level strain as the organization and individuals adjusted over time, but there was no question who every employee reported to at the top.

-My friend handled the situation exceptionally well by setting the standard above the pettiness and placing the entire organization's emphasis on the customer.
+My friend handled the situation exceptionally well by setting the standard above the pettiness.
+He placed the entire organization's emphasis on the customer.

-There was no question after his short presentation that the customers would be the only focus of the growing organization.
+There was no question after his short presentation that customers would be the primary focus of the growing organization.
 After all, his purpose as CEO was and is to lead the organization to greatness.

 What's Your Experience?

 Have you had similar experiences where employees lost focus on the real priorities or where a leader made a decision above the fray?
 I’d love to hear about it!